-- Confidentiality Encryption of packets preventing snooping by an unauthorized source. - Integrity Message integrity ensuring that a packet has not been tampered with in transit including an optional packet replay protection mechanism. - Authentication to verify that the message is from a valid source.
+- Confidentiality Encryption of packets to prevent snooping by an unauthorized source. - Integrity Message integrity to ensure that a packet has not been tampered with in transit including an optional packet replay protection mechanism. - Authentication to verify that the message is from a valid source.